Sanwo-Olu Endorses Nigeria Skits Industry Awards

-The Lagos State governor, Mr. Babajide Sanwo-Olu, has taken his commitment to the promotion of inclusive society a notch higher as he formally endorsed the maiden Nigeria Skits Industry Awards (NSIA) and gave consent to the nomination of Lagos as the host city of the event.
+Lagos State governor, Mr. Babajide Sanwo-Olu, has taken his commitment to the promotion of inclusive society a notch higher as he formally endorsed the Nigeria Skits Industry Awards and gave consent to the nomination of Lagos as the host city of the first edition.

-A statement by the chief press secretary to the governor, Gboyega Akosile, said this was in demonstration of Sanwo-Olu’s belief that the society will be built with everyone contributing their quota in different ways.
+The governor said this is in demonstration of his belief that the society will be built with everyone contributing their quota in different ways.

-He stated this on Monday when the promoter of the NSIA, Congressman Bimbo Daramola, paid him a visit at the Lagos House, Marina where he presented the governor with the Awards insignia.
+He stated this when the promoter of the NSIA, Hon Bimbo Daramola, paid him a visit at the Lagos House, Marina where he presented the Governor with the Awards insignia.

-Governor Sanwo-Olu added that the creative sector continues to be an area of interest to him, hence necessitating the many support for arts development in Lagos State, particularly because Lagos is the entertainment capital of Nigeria, with the State providing the launch pad for many successful artistes and a city of hope, where dreams are realised for the budding ones.
+According to a statement by his chief press Secretary, Gboyega Akosile, Governor Sanwo-Olu added that the creative sector continues to be an area of interest to him therefore necessitating the many support for arts development in Lagos State, particularly because Lagos is the entertainment capital of Nigeria, with the state providing the launch pad for many successful artistes and a city of hope, where dreams are realised for the budding ones.

 Declaring his love for the emerging skits industry, Governor Sanwo-Olu commended the organisers for thinking of giving formal recognition to the artistes who have used the medium of skits to give expression to their various talents.